open-portfolio/open-portfolio.github.io/worth/snapshotBuilder.md

 | MAccount | Specify a readable account title and the strategy mapping. |
 | MSecurity | Specify an asset mapping for each ticker symbol. |

-These can be reused as needed, such as with the _FlowAllocator_ app for rebalancing.
+These can be reused as needed, such as with the _Flow Allocator_ app for rebalancing.

 ## Imported Data Model Entities